Managing water resources

-Rainfall has been lower than average this winter but at this stage our reservoirs are full and we have no concerns about water resources.
+Rainfall has been lower than average this winter but we have no concerns about water resources.

-We continually monitor the water resources situation and work closely with the Environment Agency, other water companies and large water users, to ensure we can manage our resources effectively in periods of below-normal rainfall.
-We also have a Drought Management Plan in place detailing the triggers for any actions we may need to take during extended dry periods to manage both demand and supply of water to our customers.
+We continually monitor water resources and work closely with the Environment Agency, other water companies and large water users to ensure we can manage our resources effectively in periods of below-normal rainfall.
+We also have a Drought Management Plan in place detailing the triggers for any actions we may need to take during extended dry periods, to manage both demand and supply of water to our customers.

 The Cambridge Water area of supply is in a dry region of the UK with lower annual rainfall than Barcelona.